About This Chapter

 5. The Enzyme Rate of Reaction Equation

-This lesson will discuss what rate means and how it relates to an enzyme reaction.
-It will further delve into ways of determining reaction rates as related to enzymes and describe the most common equation used to determine the rate of a reaction.
+This lesson discusses what rate means and how it relates to an enzyme reaction.
+It delves into ways of determining reaction rates as related to enzymes and describe the most common equation used to determine the rate of a reaction.

 6. Denatured Enzyme: Definition & Overview